underdogg-forks/laravel-cms/readme.md

 # Laravel CMS (Name TBD)

 **Foreword**: This is a rough, messy, and conceptual first run at a CMS.
 Testing (unit, functional, and integration) has not been done.
-Code structure and design was all done my myself in a night, so things may be overthought and have weird approaches.
+Code structure and design was all done by myself in a night, so things may be overthought and have weird approaches.

 With that out of the way...